mahilab/Syntacts/tutorials/matlab.md

 Unless you decide to build the Syntacts C library from source using your own compiler, you need to also ensure that your compiler is compatible with compiler that was used to build the Syntacts Release:

 - On Windows, we use MSVC to build Syntacts.
 Versions 2015, 2017, and 2019 should work.
 MinGW *may* work.
 Feel free to try.
-- On macOS, we used XCode (i.e. Apple Clang) to build Syntacts.
+- On macOS, we use XCode (i.e. Apple Clang) to build Syntacts.
 Install the latest version of XCode from the Apple Store.

-For this example, we will use MATLAB 2020b and MSVC 2019.
+For this example, we will use MATLAB 2020b and MSVC 2019 on Windows 10.

 ## Loading Syntacts into MATLAB

-- From the `c` folder in the latest Syntacts Release, extract `syntacts-c.h` and `syntacts-c.dll` (or `syntacts-c.dylib` on macOS) to a location of your choice.
+- From the `c` folder in the latest Syntacts Release, extract `syntacts.h` and `syntacts.dll` (or `syntacts.dylib` on macOS) to a location of your choice.
-- Open MATLAB and set the working directory to the location containing the header file and library
+- Open MATLAB and set the working directory to the location containing the header file and library.
 - The following code can be used to load Syntacts:
     ```matlab
     loadlibrary('syntacts')